AlekseiRbo/LinuxTerminal_GitBash/README.md

 1. Send http request to server. http://162.55.220.72:5005/terminal-hw-request
 command: `curl http://162.55.220.72:5005/terminal-hw-request`
-ответ: 404 Not Found
+response: 404 Not Found

-2. Написать скрипт который выполнит автоматически пункты: 3, 4, 5, 6, 7, 8, 13
+2. Write a script that will automatically execute the items: 3, 4, 5, 6, 7, 8, 13

-команды:
+commands:
 ```
 touch script.sh
 vim script.sh